silverstripe-archive/deploynaut-vagrant/README.md

 	# Set the sake path for this project
 	set :sake_path, "./framework/sake"

+	# This is used for sudoing into by asset transfer feature.
+Make sure your ssh user can run sudo -u www-data ...
+	set :webserver_user, "www-data"

 	# This will be used to chown the deployed files, make sure that the deploy user is part of this group
 	set :webserver_group, "sites"